Australia - When to Visit

 Plug Type

-Type I (three flat pins in a triangular pattern)
+Type I (two flat pins in a V, plus optional third pin)

 Voltage